admsk2/snooperl/README.md

 ```
 perl snooperl.pl
 ```
-There are prompts included in program, so you get through smoothly.

 ### Steps

-**1. Type the path to files you want to operate on.**
+**1. Type the path to files you want to work on.**

 For example:
 ```
 ../*
 ```
-Will select all files from upper level of file structure.
+Will select all files from upper level of file structure according to current location (which is probably the folder with snooperl.pl).

-**2. Give the file extension of files you look for.**
+**2. Specify the file extension of files you look for.**

 For example:
 ```
-.txt or just txt
+.txt (or just txt)
 ```
 Will select all .txt files.

-If you type these information correctly, you will recieve info how many files were found.
+If you pass these informations correctly, you will recieve info how many files were found.

 **3. Type the string you want to replace.
-(The one which is currently in files)**
+(The one which is present in selected files)**

 For example:
 ```
 Life is a beach.
 ```
 **4. Type the string you want to put in.
-(The one which is not in files yet)**
+(The one which is NOT in selected files yet)**

 For example:
 ```
 Water is wet.
 ```

-**That's is.
-If the string was found among files, you will recieve information how many times.
-If not, you will get this info too.**
+**That's it.
+If the string was found among files, you will recieve information how many times it has been replaced.
+If none, you will get this info too.**